Tarbela Dam

 The Tarbela Dam is located where the Indus River emerges from the foothills of the Himalayas and enters the Pothohar Plateau.
 The dam has a reservoir that stores water for irrigation, flood control, and hydroelectric power generation, capturing monsoon flows and releasing water during the low-flow winter period.
 The average annual flow available is 101 billion cubic meters (3221 m^{3}/sec).
 It has a storage capacity of 11.9 billion cubic meters.
 The dam was completed in 1976.
 The installed capacity of the 4,888 MW Tarbela hydroelectric power stations will increase to 6,418 MW after completion of the planned fifth extension financed by Asian Infrastructure Investment Bank and the World Bank.
 Then, it will be the 12th largest hydroelectric dam in the world, for electricity production capacity.

 Project description

-The dam is at a narrow spot in the Indus River valley, named after the town of Tarbela in the Haripur District of the Hazara Division within the Khyber Pakhtunkhwa province of Pakistan.
+The dam is at a narrow spot in the Indus River valley, named after the village of Tarbela in the Swabi Districtwithin the Khyber Pakhtunkhwa province of Pakistan.